Willowlark/aurii/_aurii_world_guide/1-2-Timeline-of-Events.md

 * **[50]** *[dwyr]* Cilia lays out a ruling system based around the founding families of the nation, preparing for eventual death.
 * **[57]** *[torshan]* Ardich Cowler takes over after Rousek's death
 * **[58]** *[torshan]* Ardich is overthrown in the first Torshan Uprising
-* **[61]** *[etrina]* After Helmann's passing, a con man takes advantage of the confused populace to become the next ruler of the new kingdom.
-He names the kingdom Etrina after himself
+* **[61]** *[callora]* After Helmann's passing, a con man takes advantage of the confused populace to become the next ruler of the new kingdom.
+He names the kingdom Callora after himself
 * **[63]** *[ferre]* Lithis reaches max population and begins to limit the number of children born each year
 * **[70]** *[wynne]* An aspiring Wynnite Chieftain and the daughter of the Naissankari chief are trapped together in a valley.
 They fall in love and are the first bridge between Wynne and the Naissankari
 * **[70]** *[wynne]* The Naissankari and Wynnite people mix cultures and the Naissankari are counted as Wynnite for all intents and purposes.